-"Successor Rate" means the rate that the relevant Issuer, following consultation with the Independent Adviser, determines is a successor to or replacement of the Original Reference Rate and which is formally recommended by any Relevant Nominating Body.
+"Successor Rate" means the rate that is a successor to or replacement of the Original Reference Rate and which is formally recommended by any Relevant Nominating Body.

 (d) Interest on Zero Coupon Notes

 Zero Coupon Notes will be offered and sold at a discount to their nominal amount and will not bear interest.
 When a Zero Coupon Note becomes repayable prior to its Maturity Date it will be redeemed at the Early Redemption Amount calculated in accordance with Condition 6(f)(ii).
 In the case of late payment the amount due and repayable shall be calculated in accordance with Condition 6(i).